In this guide, we outline:

 Having said that, some places have freshwater supplies, but yet, hundreds of millions of people still go without access to clean water for drinking and basic household activities – due to water pollution, poverty, lack of water and sanitation infrastructure and global inequality issues.

 Developing countries face many more problems than developed countries in feeding their people due to factors like a lack of industrial farming practices and technology, and a lack of cold storage to prevent food waste.

 Environmental Degradation, & Environmental Sustainability Right Now

-The environment is already showing major signs of degradation in 2019.
-Just as a few examples:
+The environment is already showing some signs of degradation in 2019.

 Around a third of the world’s land is in a degraded state, with soil erosion being a problem for the topsoil we use to produce food on farms

 Water pollution and contamination is severe in some major countries across the world due to different reasons like dumping wastewater, sewage and industrial waste directly into open water sources (amongst other issues)

-So, land and soil, air, and water (salt/marine and fresh) are all being depleted at different rates in different parts of the world.
+… So, land and soil, air, and water (salt/marine and fresh) are all being depleted at different rates in different parts of the world.

 What Is The Carrying Capacity Of Earth In The Future?